-Your intelligence quotient – or IQ as it is frequently called – is a measure of human intelligence.
-People that want to have their IQ measured take standardized tests and receive a score which ranks their level of intelligence.
+Your intelligence quotient – or IQ, as it is frequently called – is a measure of human intelligence.
+People who want to have their IQ measured take standardized tests and receive a score that ranks their intelligence level.
 A high IQ indicates that a person is intelligent.
-A low IQ indicates that a person is of lower intelligence.
+A low IQ suggests that a person is of lower intelligence.

-IQ testing takes place around the world, and this data has been compiled to rank the most intelligent nations based solely on IQ.
-According to the most recent data, Singapore and Hong Kong have the the highest IQ scores in 2019 of 108.
-South Korea has the second-highest IQ score of 106, followed by Japan and China with an average of 105.
+IQ testing takes place worldwide, and this data has been compiled to rank the most intelligent nations based solely on IQ.
+According to the most recent data, Singapore and Hong Kong have the highest IQ scores in 2019 of 108.
+South Korea has the second-highest IQ score of 106, followed by Japan and China with 105.